sanhitamj/elderly_fraud_detection/README.md

 To begin with, this was the most difficult part of the project.

-**A paragraph that only Data Scientist and Machine-Learning people would find interersting**
+**A paragraph that only Data Scientist and Machine-Learning people would find interesting**

 The was Data-Science, Machine-Learning is taught, we expect a nice, clean X or feature matrix to work with.
 That is irrespective of whether it is supervised or unsupervised learning.
 To make a feature matrix like that was a difficult job; how to select features to use, or how to condense information and yet lose nothing important was the challenge.
 The important lesson is - get hands dirty with data to learn something important.